sppmacd/midiplayer/docs/ConfigFile.md

 ## Argument Types

 ### `int`
 An integer number in range -2^31 - 2^31-1.
-This range may be limited by specific options.
+This range may be limited by specific properties.

 Examples: `1235`, `-54`